-Proof Positive: The Evidence Supports Using the C-SSRS to Assess Risk
+Proof Positive: The Evidence Supports Using the Columbia Protocol to Assess Risk

-An unprecedented amount of research has validated the relevance and effectiveness of the questions used in the Columbia-Suicide Severity Rating Scale (C-SSRS) to assess suicide risk, making it the most evidence-based tool of its kind.
+An unprecedented amount of research has validated the relevance and effectiveness of the questions that the Columbia Protocol — also known as Columbia-Suicide Severity Rating Scale (C-SSRS) — uses to assess suicide risk.
+This research makes the Columbia Protocol the most evidence-based tool of its kind.
 Research validates the questions — and the way they are structured and categorized — for assessing the likelihood that someone will make a suicide attempt.
-And research on the scale’s reliability confirms that the C-SSRS effectively identifies who is most at risk.
+And research on the protocol’s reliability confirms that the Columbia Protocol effectively identifies who is most at risk.

 Psychometric Properties and Clinical Outcomes

-Numerous studies support the psychometric properties of the C-SSRS.
-These studies attest to the scale’s divergent, convergent, predictive, and incremental validity, as well as to its sensitivity to change, internal consistency, inter-rater reliability, cross-cultural and multi-lingual application, and more.
-Evidence also supports the effectiveness of the C-SSRS as an intervention tool for preventing suicides, as well as a measurement tool for treatment response.
+Numerous studies support the psychometric properties of the Columbia Protocol.
+These studies attest to the protocol’s divergent, convergent, predictive, and incremental validity, as well as to its sensitivity to change, internal consistency, inter-rater reliability, cross-cultural and multi-lingual application, and more.
+Evidence also supports the effectiveness of the Columbia Protocol as an intervention tool for preventing suicides, as well as a measurement tool for treatment response.

 Ideation and Behavior as Risk Factors: Select Studies